gregtam/jupyter-notebook-initializer/README.md

 ```

 ### Reading SQL Query Outputs
-We can also read SQL query outputs and store them into a pandas DataFrame by putting <code>%%readsql</code> at the top of the cell.
+We can also read SQL query outputs and store them into a pandas DataFrame by putting `%%readsql` at the top of the cell.
 This will output the DataFrame below the cell.
-It also stores it into a variable called <code>_df</code> by default.
+It also stores it into a variable called `_df` by default.

 ```
 %%readsql